 - What has the nominee done above and beyond their normal role?

 - How has the nominee shared best practice with their colleagues?

 Nominees should also demonstrate evidence of sustained effort over a period of time.
 Nominations are open to members and non-members, and require a statement of achievements.
 The winner will receive a medal.

 To an individual for outstanding services to the rubber industry of a scientific, technical or engineering character.
 It is expected that the recipient will prepare and deliver the Rubber Foundation Lecture.
 Given alternate (odd) years with Hancock Medal.
 Not available in even years.

 In recognition of professional contribution to the invention, development, design or technical operation of metallurgical plant, particularly rolling and finishing, leading to improved economy, yield or quality in metal production.
 Prize value £300.

 Medal for Excellence

 For conspicuous contribution, either during the year or cumulatively over a number of years, to the art, science and practise of the mining industry.
 The recipient may be an individual or an organisation.

 Frank Fitzgerald Medal and Travel Award

-To be awarded to a Member (under 35 years old) of the Institute of Materials, Minerals and Mining who is active in the field of iron and steel, and who has demonstrated excellence in, and commitment to, continuing professional development in the form of depth or breadth of technical knowledge, or in a personal contribution to promoting the profession.
+To be awarded to a student or early career* Member of the Institute of Materials, Minerals and Mining who is active in the field of iron and steel, and who has demonstrated excellence in, and commitment to, continuing professional development in the form of depth or breadth of technical knowledge, or in a personal contribution to promoting the profession.